TiStef/La-Marzocco-Micra-Mods/README.md

 ## **Project Overview**

-This project connects the La Marzocco Micra to an **ESP32-based LilyGO TTGO T-Display** board, unlocking advanced features for monitoring and control.
+This project connects the La Marzocco Micra to an **ESP32-based LilyGO TTGO T-Display** board, unlocking features for monitoring and control.

 ### **Key Features**